|POS||Race & Track||Date||Points|

 Gasly was less than impressed with the news, accusing Red Bull of going back on their word and also making little or no effort to help him improve his performances.

-Gasly's standout performance would come in Brazil as he claimed P2, winning an incredible drag race to the line with Lewis Hamilton - Honda's engine performance gains in 2019 had never been more important than they were in that moment.
+Gasly's stand-out performance would come in Brazil as he claimed P2, winning an incredible drag race to the line with Lewis Hamilton - Honda's engine performance gains in 2019 had never been more important than in that moment.

 When the curtain fell on 2019, Gasly had secured a P7 finish in the Drivers' Championship, three points ahead of Albon who had taken his Red Bull seat.